-As used herein, "Judicial Proceeding" means: (1) any trial or other criminal or civil proceeding, naturalization proceeding or ceremonial occasion occurring in any United States District Court; (2) any proceeding before any bankruptcy judge or United states magistrate judge; and (3) sessions of the grand jury;

-"Courtroom" of a United States District Court means the courtroom and all space behind the double doors containing the courtroom number and the name of the judge.
+As used herein, "judicial proceeding" means: (1) any trial, naturalization proceeding or ceremonial occasion in any United States District Court; (2) any proceeding before any bankruptcy judge or United States magistrate judge; (3) sessions of the grand jury; (4) any person participating in a judicial proceeding, including petit and grand jurors.
+"Courtroom" of a United States District Court means the foyer, witness room, and all space behind the double doors containing the courtroom number and the name of the judge.
 "Courtroom" of a United States magistrate judge means any place where a judicial proceeding is conducted.

-"Environs" means any area located within the interior confines of the United States Courthouse, including but not limited to the entrances, hallways, stairwells, corridors, and lobbies therein.
+"Environs" means any area located within the interior confines of the United States Courthouse, including but not limited to the entrances, hallways, stairwells, corridors, foyers and lobbies therein.